Day in History: Jadwiga is Crowned King of Poland

 Jogaila remained King of Poland until his death 35 years later: such was his love and regard for Jadwiga, then when his first-born child (and intended heir to the throne) with his third wife was born, he named her Hedwig in honour of the deceased Queen.

 Jadwiga, the child-queen, didn’t have much time to become well known and powerful.
 And yet to this day, she is worshipped and loved by Polish people for her sincere devotion and deep involvement in the affairs of her adopted homeland.
 An act that characterised the Queen best was the donation of her Crown Jewellery for the renovation and modernization of the Krakow University.
-From the time of her death, Jadwiga was also venerated in Poland as a saint: eventually, Pope John Paul II canonised her in 1997, citing numerous miracles through the centuries to justify her sainthood.Filed under Historical Royals, Miscellaneous
+From the time of her death, Jadwiga was also venerated in Poland as a saint: eventually, Pope John Paul II canonised her in 1997, citing numerous miracles through the centuries to justify her sainthood.Filed under Historical Royals, Other Royals

 Tagged Biography, Coronation, Hungary, Jadwiga of Poland, Lithuania, Monarchy, Poland, Queen Regnant, Sainthood, Władysław II Jagiełło.